Taxi poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Belle agrees to help Andy catch the bank robbers in exchange for having her traffic violations erased, actively choosing to enter the detective world., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat The bank robbers escape again during a major chase, and Andy's boss threatens to fire him.
+The analysis reveals that this crucial beat The bank robbers escape again during a major chase, and Andy's boss threatens to fire him.
 False defeat - they seem further from catching the criminals than ever., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (74% through) represents the emotional nadir.
 Here, Andy is kicked off the force and Belle loses her taxi license.
 Their partnership dies.
 Andy hits rock bottom, having failed as a detective and lost everything., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.